wujekbizon/school_locker/README.md

 - [x] Reshape Drizzle Schema for Tests.
 - [ ] Develop UI elements for users to select subjects and create tests.
-  - [ ] Subject Selection Page (This page would be reached by clicking the "Create Test" button on the main page.):
+- [ ] Learn Page (This page would be reached by clicking the "Lean" button on the side menu.):
+  - [ ] List all the categories and tests
+  - [ ] Create categories or subcategories to group related subjects if we have a large number.
+  - [ ] Filter through the test based on different category
   - [ ] Subject List: Display a well-organized list of subjects relevant to creating tests.
-    - [ ] Create categories or subcategories to group related subjects if we have a large number.
-    - [ ] Each subject can be a clickable element leading to the test creation page.
+  - [ ] Each subject can have a button leading to the start test page.
 - [ ] Test Creation Page (Accessible after selecting a subject from the previous page.):
   - [ ] Main Panel:
     - [ ] Test Details Section:
       - [ ] Option to select target age group or difficulty level (if applicable).
       - [ ] (Optional) Description field to add a short overview of the test.
     - [ ] Question Creation Section:
       - [ ] Allow adding multiple questions.
       - [ ] For each question:
         - [x] Text area for entering the question text.
         - [ ] Option to add different question types (multiple choice, true/false, short answer, etc.).
         - [x] Multiple input fields for answer choices (depending on question type).
         - [x] Ability to mark one answer as the correct one.
         - [ ] Add/Remove buttons for managing questions.
     - [ ] Action Buttons:
       - [ ] "Save Test" button to save the created test with its details and questions.
       - [ ] (Optional) "Preview Test" button to allow users to see a preview of the created test before saving.
 - [ ] Implement logic for users to add questions, answer choices, and mark correct answers.
 - [ ] Consider initial support for text-based questions and answers.